ATANKERA/byoLLM/README.md

 # byoLLM
-Bring your own LLM, local UI for your purposes.
+Bring Your Own LLM, local UI for your purposes.

 This Project is targeted to allow peopl